Best Personal Loans | Top Lenders and Rates for 2021

 The rate you’re given for a personal loan typically depends on your credit rating, how much you want to borrow, and the term of the loan you want.

 Some providers also consider your yearly salary, debt-to-income ratio (your debt expressed as a percentage of your income), or even your college education and earning potential.

 It’s a good idea to check your credit score before you apply for a loan to get an idea of what to expect.
-This can be done for free and without affecting your credit score on a website like Credit Karma.
+This can be done for free and without affecting your credit score on a website like Credit Sesame.

 They say that the less you need a loan, the easier it is to get one – unfortunately, this is true.
 If you have a low credit score, you’ll still be able to find a provider, but prepare to be ripped off.

 Can I Get a Personal Loan With a 700 Credit Score?

 The average American has a FICO credit score of 695, and having this score wouldn’t preclude you from any of the providers mentioned in this article.
 In fact, anything above 670 is deemed ‘good’ and will make you eligible for most loans.

 Nonetheless, having an ‘acceptable’ score won’t guarantee you a good APR; you usually need a credit score of at least 740 to be offered a rate on the lower end of the spectrum advertised by providers.

 Once you get to a credit score below 600, you’re likely to start running into trouble.
 Many providers won’t offer you a loan at all, and those that do will offer you a very high rate.

 Here’s a list of the credit score requirements of all providers mentioned from highest to lowest: